Gravitational perturbation and quasi-normal modes of charged black holes in Einstein-Born-Infeld gravity: Introduction

 \section{Introduction}

-Born-Infeld electrodynamics was first introduced in 1930's to obtain a finite energy density model for the electron \cite{born}.
-It has attracted considerable interest in recent times due to various reasons.
-One of the motivations being the observations that it arises naturally in open superstrings and in D-branes \cite{leigh}.
-The low energy effective action for an open superstring in loop calculations lead to Born-Infeld type actions \cite{frad}.
-It has also been observed that the Born-Infeld action arises as an effective action governing the dynamics of vector-fields on D-branes \cite{tsey}.
-For a review of aspects of Born-Infeld theory in string theory see Gibbons \cite{gib1}.
+Born and Infeld developed a non-linear theory of electrodynamics in 1930 to obtain a finite energy model for electron \cite{born}.
+Born-Infeld theory has attracted lot of interest lately since it emerges naturally in certain string inspired models \cite{leigh}.
+The low energy effective action for an open superstring lead to Born-Infeld type action \cite{frad}.
+Born-Infeld action also arises as an effective action for vector fields on D-branes \cite{tsey}.
+A good review for Born-Infeld theory can be found in \cite{gib1}.

-In this paper the main focus is to study the gravitational perturbations and the quasi-normal modes of static charged black hole in Einstein-Born-Infeld gravity.
+In this paper we study gravitational perturbations and the quasi-normal modes of static charged black hole in Einstein-Born-Infeld gravity.
 The properties of this black hole is discussed in \cite{rasheed} \cite{nora}.

-Perturbations of black holes lead to damped oscillations.
-The modes of such oscillations are called quasi-normal modes(QNM).
-The frequencies of QNM's depend on the parameters of the black holes such as mass, charge and angular momentum and are independent of initial perturbations.
-If the radiation due to QNM modes are detected in the future by gravitational wave detectors, it would be a clear way of identifying the possible charges of black holes.
-There are extensive studies of QNM's in various black-hole backgrounds in the literature.
-See the review by Kokkotas et. al. \cite{kok1} for more information.

-There are many reasons to study QNM's.
-One of them is Loop Quantum Gravity.
-It has been observed that for asymptotically flat black holes, the real part of the high overtones of QNM's coincide with the Barberr-Immirizi parameter $\gamma$.
-The value of $\gamma$ fixed via QNM's turned out to be precisely the one required to make the Loop Quantum Gravity entropy predictions coincide with the classical Bekenstien-Hawking entropy.
-Some of the work done along these lines are given in the references \cite{hod} \cite{corichi} \cite{mot1} \cite{dreyer} \cite{mot2} \cite{van} \cite{set1} \cite{set2} \cite{kun} \cite{ander}.
+Perturbations of black holes are one of the ways to understand the properties of black holes.
+Given the fact that black holes are not closed systems, when black holes are perturbed, the resulting modes corresponds to waves with frequencies with complex numbers: such frequencies depends only on the mass, angular momenta, charge and others parameters of the theory.
+QNM's are studied extensively in the literature: a good review is given by Kokkotas\cite{kok1}.